 When you are managing Hashimoto’s low thyroid, exercising daily at an appropriate level (over training is inflammatory) is a powerful way to aid you in your journey to repair immune health and Hashimoto’s low thyroid.

-, scientists transplanted fecal material from both exercised and sedentary mice into sterile mice.
+In the first study, scientists transplanted fecal material from both exercised and sedentary mice into sterile mice.
 The activity level of the mice receiving the transplants clearly mirrored that of their donors.
 This demonstrated gut bacteria greatly influence whether we are sedentary or active.

 The mice that received gut bacteria from exercised mice also showed more bacteria that produce butyrate, a short-chain fatty acid (SCFA) that promotes healthy intestinal cells, reduces inflammation, and increases energy.
 They also were more resistant to ulcerative colitis.
 Healthy gut bacteria produce butyrate.

-, scientists investigated the composition of gut bacteria in 18 lean and 14 obese human adults as they transitioned from a sedentary lifestyle, to active, and then back to a sedentary.
+In the second study, scientists investigated the composition of gut bacteria in 18 lean and 14 obese human adults as they transitioned from a sedentary lifestyle, to active, and then back to a sedentary.
 Their exercise routine consisted of 30 to 60 minutes of cardiovascular exercise three times a week for six weeks while their diets remained unchanged.

 The study showed that exercise raised SCFA levels and being sedentary caused them to decline again.
 The lean subjects demonstrated a more dramatic rise in SCFAs compared to obese ones, but increases happened in both populations.